Communication Lower Bounds via Critical Block Sensitivity: Introduction

 \paragraph{Length--space lower bounds.} Continuing in similar spirit, \cite{huynh12virtue} showed how to prove length--space lower bounds for $\Tcc{2}$ systems from lower bounds on the communication complexity of $S(F)$.
 Using this relationship together with our new multi-party lower bounds, we can extend this result to $\Tcc{k}$ systems of degree $k>2$. \begin{restatable}[Length--space lower bounds]{theorem}{tradeoffs} There are CNF formulas $F$ of size $s$ such that \begin{itemize}[label=$-$,noitemsep] \item $F$ admits a Resolution refutation of length $L=s^{1+o(1)}$ and space $\Sp= s^{1/2+o(1)}$. \item Any length $L$ and space $\Sp$ refutation of $F$ in $\Tcc{k}$ must satisfy

+\end{itemize} \end{restatable} We hesitate to call \autoref{thm:tradeoffs} a \emph{tradeoff} result since our only upper bound is a refutation requiring space $\Sp=s^{1/2+o(1)}$ and we do not know how to decrease this space usage by trading it for length; this is the same situation as in~\cite{huynh12virtue}.
+Surprisingly, in a subsequent work, Galesi et al.~\cite{galesi15space} have shown that \emph{any} unsatisfiable CNF formula admits an exponentially long Cutting Planes refutation in \emph{constant} space, which gives a second data point in the length--space parameter space for which an upper bound exists.
+We also mention that while the CNF formulas $F$ in \autoref{thm:tradeoffs} are lifted versions of pebbling formulas, we could have formulated similar length--space lower bounds for lifted Tseitin formulas (where, e.g., $\Sp\cdot\log L \geq s^{1-o(1)}$ for $k=2$).
+But for Tseitin formulas we do not have close-to-matching upper bounds.

-\end{itemize} \end{restatable} In particular, \autoref{thm:tradeoffs} gives the first length--space lower bounds for dynamic SOS proofs of degree $k$.
+In any case, \autoref{thm:tradeoffs} gives, in particular, the first length--space lower bounds for dynamic SOS proofs of degree $k$.
 In addition, even in the special case of $k=2$, \autoref{thm:tradeoffs} simplifies and improves on \cite{huynh12virtue}.
 However, for Polynomial Calculus Resolution (a $\Tcc{2}$ system), the best known length--space tradeoff results are currently proved in the recent work of Beck et al.~\cite{beck13some}.
-For Resolution (maybe the simplest $\Tcc{2}$ system), essentially optimal tradeoff results have been known since~\cite{ben-sasson11understanding}.
-For Cutting Planes (a $\Tcc{2}$ system) \autoref{thm:tradeoffs} remains the state-of-the-art to the best of our knowledge.
+For Resolution (maybe the simplest $\Tcc{2}$ system), even stronger tradeoff results have been known since~\cite{ben-sasson11understanding}; see also Beame et al.~\cite{beame12time} for nontrivial length lower bounds in the superlinear space regime.
+For Cutting Planes (a $\Tcc{2}$ system) \autoref{thm:tradeoffs} remains the state-of-the-art to our knowledge.